Preamble

 Seizure: Government actors interfering with a person’s body, movement, property, communications, or personally identifiable information.

-Warrant: Judicial authorization for an executive officer to search and seize specific person’s or property within a particular location, time, duration, and scope.
+Warrant: Judicial authorization through reasonable probable cause for an executive officer to search and seize specific person’s or property within a particular location, time, duration, and scope.

 Hunch: Simple feeling of a crime without concrete evidence or specific facts.